-Source: Census Household Pulse Surveys Weeks 22-65
+Source: Census Household Pulse Surveys Weeks 22-66

-The % not current on rent fell substantially to 6.3% (from 10.2% last wave).
-This is the lowest this measure has been since May 2022.
+The % not current on rent remained low at 6.7% (relative to 6.3% last wave).
+This is one of the lowest levels on this measure since May 2022.

 Indicators of the Scope of the Problem: Not Caught Up On Mortgage Payments